Heritage

 Over the years the Committee have been responsible for various initiatives including:

 • Securing a F.Á.S.
 Community Response scheme for 5 years, which researched the history of the area and helped them source funding.
+This research was published in 1996 and a copy submitted to Trinity College and the National Library of Ireland.

 • Reopened transnational links dating back to the seventh century with Iona (Scotland) and Northumbria (England).